TYP-Coding-Class/TYP-Coding-Class.github.io/README.md

 ## What you will learn

-Here are just a few things you will be avle to do in this Career Path.
+Here are just a few things you will be able to do in this Career Path.

 - UNDERSTAND PROGRAMMING